Rough Times for the Homegrown Team

 The next year, 1926, the active player limit was upped to eighteen.
 This is the number of players that the Triangles were able to travel with in the late 1920s.
 Players played both offense and defense.
 According to league rules, if a player was taken out of the game for any reason, he could not return until the next quarter.

 On the day of the game, Dayton’s players would be expected to have eaten breakfast by the time they arrived at Union Station downtown.
 They would be given one dollar in cash for each meal on the trip.
 Though the Triangles rented railroad car was hitched to a passenger train, the players were not permitted to go to the passengers’ dining car.
-All meals were served to the team in their rested private car.
+All meals were served to the team in their reserved private car.

 Road games were always an adventure.
 During the 1927 and 1928 seasons, the Triangles had a Chinese/Hawaiian running back named “Sneeze” Achiu on their roster.
 In one game in the New York area, a local sports promoter advertised the Triangles as a “Team of Immigrants”.
 Since the team’s players carried their equipment and uniforms in burlap feed sacks slung over their shoulders, they probably looked the part.

 Some team managers would sign players on an incentive contract.
 Players would get $100 for winning a game, $75 for a tie (not that unusual an outcome for a game of the day), and $50 for a loss.
 Probably, all the Triangle players were paid a flat rate of $75 to $100 per game in the 1920s.
-Out of this pay, the player would receive only 60 percent, the rest being taken out for equipment rental for the game.
+Out of this pay, the player would receive only 60 percent, the rest being taken out for equipment rental and uniform usage for the game.

 Reproduction of any part of this work without the permission of the author is unlawful.

 Copyright © 1999